 Every March, in the barrio of Gràcia, is the historic festival of Sant Medir.
-Groups of locals ride around on horses, lorries and waves of nostalgia, accompanied bands of wondering minstrels, throwing literally tonnes of sweets to people in the streets.
+Groups of locals ride around on horses, lorries and waves of nostalgia, accompanied by bands of wondering minstrels and throwing literally tonnes of sweets to people in the streets.
 All jolly good fun, especially if you are a five-year old, but it does beg the question, why?

 Well the story comes in two parts, the first definitely falls firmly on the legend side of the reality fence, whilst the second is actually recorded as fact.

 Jump back to about 303A.D. and we find the then Bishop of Barcelona, Severus being chased out of the city by a bunch of Roman soldiers.
 It was the start of the Diocletian Persecution, a rather dangerous ten year period in Roman history that involved the capturing of Christians and either murdering them on the spot or if you had a coliseum nearby, feeding them to the lions and making a few quid on ticket sales.